 What skills must I have for the exam?

-The math COMPASS exam is a test of your ability in algebra.
+The Math section will test of your ability in algebra.
 The exam starts with questions in algebra and progresses depending on the answers you provide.
 If you consistently provide the correct answers, you will be asked questions that are incrementally higher in difficulty.
-Thus, the exam will pose questions in advanced algebra, trigonometry and even college calculus, if you keep answering correctly.
+Thus, the exam will pose questionsin advanced algebra, trigonometry and even college calculus, if you keep answering correctly.

 Should I be concerned if my test lasts longer than one hour?

 The answer to this is an emphatic "no".
-This is because even the number of questions administered by the testing engine of the COMPASS test to a student differ based on the student’s ability.
-If you cannot answer even basic math questions correctly, the test will end and provide you with a placement domain that is initial, and consequently you might have to take courses in basic math before you can start with college algebra.
+This is because even the number of questions administered by the testing engine of the COMPASS to a student differ based on the student’s ability.
+If you cannot answer even basic Math questions correctly, the test will end and provide you with a placement domain that is initial, and consequently you might have to take courses in basic Math before you can start with college algebra.

 What if my machine shuts down during the test?

-This is an exceptional case, and exceptional cases are considered for in the math COMPASS exam.
-If such an exceptional case happens, you can reschedule your math COMPASS exam without incurring the penalty of additional fees or additional attempts.
+This is an exceptional case, and if such a situation arises, you can reschedule your test without incurring the penalty of additional fees or additional attempts.